Cookie Settings

 Technology and industry 5.0 concept from high precision robotic system control set up at top of injection machine.

 Industrial robots help companies speed up the working process and predict problems and flaws during the manufacturing process.
-Thanks to robotics, especially the agricultural and manufacturing industries benefit.
-As pointed out by Research and Markets during the period 2021-2027, the worldwide agricultural robotics market is predicted to increase at a CAGR of roughly 14.5%.
+Thanks to robotics, especially the agricultural and manufacturing industries benefit from this technology.
+According to Markets and Markets, by 2028, the global market for agricultural robots is anticipated to be valued at USD 40.1 billion, expanding at a CAGR of 24.3% over the course of the forecast period.

 3. Industry 5.0